Shaping Magnetic Order by Local Frustration for Itinerant Fermions on a Graph

 Both exchange and kinetic magnetism are found in the Hubbard model \cite{keeling_notes, tasaki_book, hubbard_review} which, in the limit of strong on-site repulsion, describes hopping of spin-$\uparrow$ and spin-$\downarrow$ fermions along with an antiferromagnetic spin exchange.
-The hopping is suppressed when each site has one spin, but dominates in the presence of a hole.
-Every hop by the hole rearranges the spins and changes the sign of the many-body wavefunction.
+The hopping is suppressed when each site has one spin (half filling), but dominates in the presence of a hole.
+Every hop by the hole rearranges the spins and changes the sign of the wavefunction.
 Thus, moving the hole around a loop with even number of sides gives a constructive interference if the spins are aligned.
-This effect makes the ground state ferromagnetic on generic bipartite lattices, as was shown first by Nagaoka \cite{nagaoka1966ferromagnetism} and later by Tasaki~\cite{tasaki1989extension}.
-In contrast, an odd loop frustrates this order \cite{haerter_shastry_triangular_2005}, favoring a singlet (spin zero) ground state for one triangle and a spin liquid of singlets for a triangular Husimi cactus~\cite{triangular_cactus_2023}.
-Recent experiments have observed both types of orders on a square plaquette \cite{experiment_quantum_dots_2020} and a triangular lattice \cite{experiment_greiner_2024, experiment_bakr_2024}, building on prior numerical studies \cite{numerical_hanisch_1995, haerter_shastry_triangular_2005, numerical_manuel_2014, numerical_gazza_2017}.
-However, the interference is more complex on a general graph, where even and odd loops exist side by side.
-Despite the possibility of realizing such connectivities in optical traps \cite{Gross2021, nixon2024individually, GonzlezCuadra2023} or with qubit encodings~\cite{fermionsimul_bravyi_kitaev_2002, fermionsimul_verstraete_cirac_2005, fermionsimul_steudtner_wehner_2019}, there is no understanding of the ordering or the role of local frustration.
+This effect makes the ground state ferromagnetic on generic bipartite lattices, as was shown first by Nagaoka \cite{nagaoka1966ferromagnetism}.
+In contrast, an odd loop frustrates this order \cite{haerter_shastry_triangular_2005}, favoring a singlet (spin zero) ground state for one triangle \cite{triangular_cactus_2023}.
+For extended regular lattices with frustration, the ordering varies with geometry|while a triangular lattice gives rise to a $120^{\circ}$ classical antiferromagnet \cite{haerter_shastry_triangular_2005, numerical_manuel_2014}, special corner-sharing geometries such as a triangular cactus \cite{triangular_cactus_2023} or a pyrochlore lattice \cite{glittum2025resonant, poilblanc2004} can stabilize a spin liquid of singlets.
+Recent experiments have supported these findings on a square plaquette \cite{experiment_quantum_dots_2020} and a triangular lattice \cite{experiment_greiner_2024, experiment_bakr_2024}.
+However, the path interferences are considerably more complex on a general graph, where both even and odd loops exist side by side.
+While one expects the ferromagnetic state to be destabilized \cite{numerical_hanisch_1995, numerical_manuel_2014, numerical_gazza_2017}, there is no understanding of the resulting magnetic order, despite the possibility of realizing such connectivities in optical traps \cite{Gross2021, nixon2024individually, GonzlezCuadra2023} or with qubit encodings~\cite{fermionsimul_bravyi_kitaev_2002, fermionsimul_verstraete_cirac_2005, fermionsimul_steudtner_wehner_2019}.